 If you’ve ever gotten tangled up in a maze of comparing yourself to another person, read on.
 Because building your confidence might be less about “measuring up” and more about the willingness to stop watching and start doing.

-When you compare yourself to others, you’re operating from a world of assumptions…
+To begin, know this: when you compare yourself to others, you’re operating from a world of assumptions…

 But, as revealed in her 2020 documentary, This Is Paris, what the world did not see was the internal war that raged between the character she’d created and the truth of her mental and emotional health.
 How she never felt a true sense of belonging within her conservative family, claiming that her parents “swept everything under the rug.”
 How she was tormented by the abuse she’d endured as a teenager, causing her time of being “on top of the world” to be spent in a blur of medicated insomnia and terrifying nightmares.
 And, as a result, a fear of intimacy that spawned a string of publicly-failed relationships.
 How she struggled to separate fantasy from reality, even when the cameras weren’t rolling–forgetting when to break character and “be normal.”
 Things in Paris Hilton’s world were never as charmed as they appeared to be.